 The Instrumentation Laboratory logo, GEM, Premier, GEMweb, iQM, HemosIL, ACL, ACL TOP, ACL Elite, ACL AcuStar, ReadiPlasTin, RecombiPlastin, SynthASil, Synthafax, ROTEM, Hemochron, Avoximeter and VerifyNow are trademarks of Instrumentation Laboratory Company and/or one of its subsidiaries or parent companies, and may be registered in the United States Patent and Trademark Office and in other jurisdictions.
 All other product names, company names, marks, logos, and symbols are trademarks of their respective owners.

-IL is committed to reducing the adverse impact of our activities, products, and services through recognition and support of:
+IL is committed to protecting the environment by reducing the adverse impact of our activities, products, and services through recognition and support of:

 - The key influential role of design and operational activities in environmental management